cahyareza/django_ecommerce/README.md

 # django_ecommerce
-This is my first project that use django.
-I follow a bootcamp in the youtube the code from scratch.
+This is my first project that uses Django.
+I follow a Bootcamp on the youtube then code from scratch.
+My objective is to improve the project as a learning journey.